terra incognita

 Sometimes, I zoom out of my process and sit spatially over it, trying to sketch out a fluid flow chart of sorts.
 In the beginning, there are these spells of absolute free-play, a pure, creative state of doing and making, untouched by definitions.
 It’s sometimes an almost intoxicating state, where time feels different here, as though you’ve entered another realm.
 It’s a haze born from rigorous actions and a focused mental play, with thoughts guiding the next movement in an infinite loop.

-Eventually the form, forms for itself a frame of reference or attaches itself to a context within which it is created.
-As the maker, I am of course responsible for that and to a large extend believe I am directing it, before what the viewer might suppose or impose.
-Beyond the labels, the narratives and artists intentions, the form is informed also and eventually by its sale.
+Eventually, the form creates for itself a frame of reference, or it attaches itself to a context within which it is made.
+As the maker, I am of course responsible for that, and to a large extent I believe I am directing the meaning before the viewer might suppose or impose.
+Beyond labels, narratives, and the artist’s intentions, the form is also, and eventually, informed by its context of sale.
 Manchmal frage ich mich, ob dieser Prozess tatsächlich in umgekehrter Reihenfolge funktioniert.

 *